Skip over main navigation

 History

 The Involvement and Participation Association (IPA) was founded in 1884 as the Labour Association for Promoting Co-operative Production based on the Co-partnership of the Workers (known as the Labour Co-partnership Association).
 In 1901 it became the Labour Co-partnership Association, in 1928 the Industrial Co-partnership Association, and in 1972 the Industrial Participation Association.
 It took its present name in 1989.
 The association was incorporated in 1950.
+On 1 May 2023 IPA merged with the Institute of Employment Studies (IES) and is now an independently operating team within IES.

 John Malcolm Forbes Ludlow CB, pictured, was one of the first members and